About Depositions | Deposition Interpreters

 Interpretation, in general, is a very complex process involving a high degree of concentration as the interpreter attempts first to hear, then understand, analyse, and ultimately express ideas coherently in the target language.
 Still, in deposition, this is even more crucial.
 Language takes on an extra element, and nuance, idiom, and register can make all the difference.
 With this amount of pressure, a level of fatigue can set in after too long a spell, and the quality of interpreting may be affected.
 This is why interpreters do require regular breaks during depositions.
 This ensures that the quality of interpreting does not decrease over time.

-TJC Global’s expert deposition interpreters are highly-skilled, experienced and professional.
+TJC Global’s expert deposition interpreters are professional in the fields in question.
 Their expertise in the area means they can manage these situations efficiently and effectively to ensure transparency and understanding for all parties at all times.

 Sources and More Information: